swarajitroy/k8s-next-action/README.md

 ## B. Understand the setup
 ---

+## B.01. vault-agent-injector-cfg
+---

 The configuration of the MutatingWebhookConfiguration tells - the admission controller will try to mutate any POD kubernetes resources for CREATE and UPDATE operations.
-Then to Mutate - it will consult the web hook - which is running as a service vault-agent-injector-svc
+Then to Mutate - it will consult the web hook - which is running as a service vault-agent-injector-svc.
+Agent injector is a kubernetes Mutating Admission Webhook.
+This controller intercepts pod CREATE and UPDATE requests looking for the metadata annotation vault.hashicorp.com/agent-inject: true in the requests.
+When found, the controller will inject the init container and the sidecar container.
+The init container is to pre-populate our secret, and the sidecar container is to keep that secret data in sync throughout our application's life cycle.

 ```
 ubuntu@ip-172-31-22-219:~$ kubectl get MutatingWebhookConfiguration